alancb/Intro-To-Programming/Book Exercises #3.md

 # Rubric #

-Each question is worth 3.75 points, giving a total of 15
+Each question is worth 3.75 points, giving a total of 15 points.